darklang/docs/README.md

 ## Checking formatting

 We run some tools to ensure that the docs are consistently formatted and to find common errors.
-If you run `yarn format` you should pass the linter.
+If you run `npm run format` you should pass the linter.

-`markdownlint` is run automatically in CI - you can run it locally as `yarn run lint`.
+`markdownlint` is run automatically in CI - you can run it locally as `npm run lint`.

 # How CI Auto-deploys